 Napa Valley native and winemaker, Tony Coltrin, brings more than 40 years of winemaking experience to Oberon, with expertise in sourcing quality fruit from the best vineyards in the valley and understanding the region's uniqueness for growing classic Bordeaux varieties.
 His long-standing relationships with local growers ensure a consistency in the quality of the grapes grown in premier Napa Valley sub-appellations for Oberon.

-A nearly perfect Napa Valley growing season and harvest provided an abundance of quality grapes.
+Despite the lack of rain during the spring, Napa Valley had an excellent growing season and harvest provided an abundance of quality grapes.
 From spring bud break, through flowering, fruit set, and ripening, conditions were ideal.
-A consistent stretch of warm summer weather, without large heat spikes and with plenty of cool and foggy nights, ripened grapes to perfection.
-Sauvignon Blanc grapes from Oso Vineyard were harvested at the end of August and first week of September and those grown in Milliken Vineyard were picked middle of September.
+A consistent stretch of warm summer weather, with a few large heat spikes and plenty of cool and foggy nights, ripened grapes to perfection.
+Sauvignon Blanc grapes from Oso Vineyard were harvested in the middle of August and first week of September and those grown in Milliken Vineyard were picked middle of September.

 The Oberon Sauvignon Blanc is distinctive in style because its fruit is sourced from both our warmer Oso Vineyard (46%), located in northeastern Napa Valley, and the cooler Milliken Vineyard (54%) in the southern part of the valley.
 "With each vintage, we want Oberon Sauvignon Blanc to show bright natural acidity and fresh flavors.
 We also want an underlying richness and complexity that balances the wine and adds fullness to the mouth-feel" says winemaker Tony Coltrin.
-The 2012 vintage includes a large percentage of Sauvignon Musqué clone grown in the Oso Vineyard, which adds another layer of richness and expressive aromatics to the blend, starting with citrus notes with underlying pineapple and developing into orange blossom.
+The 2014 vintage includes a large percentage of Sauvignon Musqué clone grown in the Oso Vineyard, which adds another layer of richness and expressive aromatics to the blend, starting with citrus and passion fruit notes, tart kiwi, and developing into orange blossom.

 89 Points, Editor's Choice - 2013 Sauvignon Blanc